 Just as HR created a human resources management system (HRIS), learning professionals will need to utilize the services of outside professionals.
 It’s really about getting the organization to think beyond learning management system (LMS) data and focus more on performance, proficiency, and talent development.

-You may want to promote staff members who have worked on LMS and related reporting, but also consider the important skillsets of outside business analysts (not necessarily schooled in the ADDIE model or SAM), developers who have more holistic organizational approaches, and those with advanced database skills.
+You may want to promote staff members who have worked on LMS and related reporting, but also consider the important skillsets of outside business analysts (not necessarily schooled in the ADDIE instructional design model or SAM), developers who have more holistic organizational approaches, and those with advanced database skills.